UPPMAX/programming_formalisms/docs/project_start/startup.md

     - How can I use Git/GitHub?

-!!! info Content
+!!! info "Content"

     - get started with a git/github project
     - do the basic `git` workflow
         - create documents
         - initial documentation

-!!! info "Learning objectives of 'SDLC tools'"
+!!! info "Learning objectives of 'Get started with Git/GitHub'"

     - Demonstrate the ability to initiate and manage a software development project using Git and GitHub.